 This guide explains those actions, links to the underlying California Rules of Court, and shows how to find out the publication status of a case.

-As of July 1, 2016, the California Rules of Court will be amended to remove the absolute bar on citing to Court of Appeal decisions under review by the California Supreme Court.
+As of July 1, 2016, the California Rules of Court were amended to remove the absolute bar on citing to Court of Appeal decisions under review by the California Supreme Court.
 Details and rules are below.

 Depublication occurs when the Supreme Court orders that an opinion of the Court of Appeal not be officially published.
 These cases won't be in Cal.
 App. bound volumes and cannot be cited (CRC 8.1115).*

 * Warning!
 Depublished cases remain in the unofficial West's California Reporter, and on Lexis and Westlaw.
 The presence of a case in California Reporter, Lexis, Westlaw, or any other online legal research service should never be taken to mean that the case may be cited.

 Before July 1, 2016, Court of Appeal cases could be superseded by a grant of review by the California Supreme Court.
 When the California Supreme Court agreed to review a Court of Appeal decision, this action superseded the lower court's opinion, which the automatically became not citable (CRC 8.1115).
 That opinion did not appear in a Cal.
 App. bound volume.*

 * Warning!
 Superseded cases remain in the unofficial West's California Reporter, and on Lexis and Westlaw.
 The presence of a case in California Reporter, Lexis, Westlaw, or any other online legal research service should never be taken to mean that the case may be cited.